 Frequently Asked Questions

-1. What is the fees for the IELTS exam in India?
+1. What centre is the best for the IELTS exam ?

 3. Is the IELTS exam hard?